Paramo El Angel – eerie land of frailejones

-Páramos are characteristic highland moors in northern Andes.
+Páramos are characteristic highland moors in the northern Andes.
 These ecosystems have formed in highland plateaus and saddles between the mountains above the tree line (in Páramo El Ángel – above 3,100 – 3,400 m).

 The climate here is moist – the warmed air mases from the Pacific become cold here and the moisture precipitates on the mountains.
 For most time of the year these highland meadows are shrouded in fog.